maddytwang/maddytwang/README.md

 - 👋 Hi, I’m @maddytwang
-- 👀 I’m interested in using data to create tools for the arts, healthcare, and more.
+- 👀 I’m interested in using data to create tools for the music, customer analytics, and more.
 - 🌱 I’m currently studying Data Science at UC Berkeley.
 - 📫 How to reach me: email me at maddywang@berkeley.edu